naliyeeva/reduxTodo/README.md

 4. Delete Task: Allow users to remove tasks from the list.

+5. Completed: Allow users to mark tasks as completed.

-5. Filter Tasks: Implement filters to show all tasks, only completed tasks, or only incomplete tasks.
+6. Filter Tasks: Implement filters to show all tasks, only completed tasks, or only incomplete tasks.

 Bonus: If you want to go a step further, you can consider adding features like task categories, due dates, or the ability to drag and reorder tasks.